Notable People

 The honors tell one story, the tone tells another

-The GRAMMY site credits Perlman with 15 wins and 47 nominations through the 2026 awards.
-The Perlman Music Program biography adds the Presidential Medal of Freedom, the Genesis Prize, the Kennedy Center Honor, the National Medal of Arts, and the Medal of Liberty.
-Those honors establish the size of the career.
+The GRAMMY site credits Perlman with 15 wins and 47 nominations through the 2026 awards, while Perlman's own official biography describes 16 GRAMMY Awards across his recordings.
+The difference is a reminder that award ledgers can count institutional honors differently.
+The larger point is stable: the honor roll is unusually long.
+His biography also adds the Presidential Medal of Freedom, the Genesis Prize, the Kennedy Center Honor, the National Medal of Arts, and the Medal of Liberty.

 They do not fully explain the affection.